 Section 87A plays a pivotal role in tax planning for individuals in the lower-income bracket.
 By offering direct tax relief, it ensures taxpayers have more disposable income, enabling them to save or invest for their future financial goals.

-With proper planning and awareness, taxpayers can maximize their benefits and enjoy peace of mind via reduced tax obligations.
+With proper planning and awareness, taxpayers can maximise their benefits and enjoy peace of mind via reduced tax obligations.

-1. Invest Strategically: Utilize deductions under sections such as 80C (PPF, NSC, ELSS) to reduce taxable income and qualify for the rebate.
+1. Invest Strategically: Utilise deductions under sections such as 80C (PPF, NSC, ELSS) to reduce taxable income and qualify for the rebate.

 2. Plan Health Insurance Wisely: Health insurance premiums under Section 80D not only provide coverage but also help reduce taxable income.

-3. Stay Updated: Stay informed about any changes to tax laws, rebate limits, or thresholds to maximize your benefits.
+3. Stay Updated: Stay informed about any changes to tax laws, rebate limits, or thresholds to maximise your benefits.

-Understanding and utilizing this rebate can lead to significant tax savings, encouraging financial stability and better compliance.
+Understanding and utilising this rebate can lead to significant tax savings, encouraging financial stability and better compliance.

 No, the rebate under Section 87A is available only to resident individuals.